 The way things are today, it’s always best for us to have some form of encryption up and running before sharing important files on the Internet.
 It might sound like overkill, but these things are necessary if you want to be on the safe side.
 Not everyone tends to take Internet security seriously, and if you’re one of those folks, then we urge you to think twice before sharing sensitive files over the web.
 Any service that doesn’t have an encryption method should be avoided like the plague, because the company behind it, hackers, and even the government can gain access to your data.

 The internet isn’t safe.
 Therefore, one must take every precaution when sharing files with friends, families, and most importantly, business.
 Today, we take a look at OnionShare, an Open Source tool for the job, that lets you securely and anonymously share a file of any size.

 If you’re interested in feeling safe, we’d like to recommend OnionShare

-OK, so OnionShare is a great open source tool for safe sharing of files over the web.
+OK, so OnionShare is a great open-source tool for the safe sharing of files over the web.
 With it, users can share files of any size, and guess what?
 The entire experience is free of cost.
 Now, the sharing aspect works by creating a server to make it accessible as a Tor Onion service.

 How to use OnionShare